mike-french/myrex/README.md

   * (Optionally) build the NFA network.
   * Inject a traversal message into the NFA network.
   * Monitor execution of the network.
+  * Receive result or recognize the end of all traversals.
   * (Optionally) tear down the NFA network.
   * Report the result and halt the manager process.